Advancing-Team Based Care

 Advancing Team-Based Care Collaborative Partnerships

-The TAP created many essential resources to support practices in their Team-Based Care journeys and hosted them on the Primary Care Team Guide website developed by staff at the ACT Center.
+The TAP created many essential resources to support practices in their Team-Based Care journeys and hosted them on the Primary Care Team Guide website developed by staff at ACT Center.
 The website provides “practical advice, resources, and models to help leaders and staff engaged in or considering practice transformation build more effective care teams and deploy them to optimize patient care.”